 Nothing beats snuggling with your feline friend at the end of a long day, but a new kitten also comes with its fair share of responsibility.
 If your kitten is biting, don’t panic.
 This simply means they’re giving in to their natural instincts—which is to stalk prey.
 Over time, this generally stops, especially for indoor cats.
 Make sure to also ask about necessary vaccinations, grooming needs, and dietary standards.

-A new puppy is always an exciting addition to the family, but with all of the information at your disposal, it can be overwhelming to go to the vet for the first time with your tail-wagging companion.
-Questions to bear in mind include: when you can start socializing them with other dogs, what pet insurance plan is best for you (or if you think it’s necessary at all), how often feeding them is needed, how you can puppy-proof your house, house-training methods, and anything else that comes to mind as you’re getting your puppy acclimated to your home.
-Don’t forget to ask about getting a microchip, too.
+A new puppy is always an exciting addition to the familv, but with all of the information at your disposal, it can be overwhelming to go to the vet for the first time with your tail-wagging companion.
+Questions vou’ll want to ask: When can you start socializing them with other dogs?
+What pet insurance plan is best for you (or if it’s necessarv at all)?
+How often should you feed your pet?
+How you can puppy-proof your house?
+What are effective house-training methods?
+Also ask, anything else that comes to mind as you’re getting your puppy acclimated to your home.
+Don’t forget to ask about getting a microchip for your pet

 Cats typically live longer than dogs, so an older cat is considered any feline over the age of seven or eight.
 If your elderly cat is lacking a quickness or their usual agility, seems underweight or overweight, or has difficulty moving, a vet visit may be in order.
 Inquire about getting a whole-body evaluation done, as problems in cats can sometimes be less obvious than those in dogs.
 Dental issues are also common with older cats, so ask your vet about what can be done if their eating habits seem out of the ordinary.